Reference

 Ownership

-• doesn’t take or share the ownership of metrics or its sessions field; they may be safely deallocated after the function returns
+• doesn’t take or share the ownership of the provided buffers; they may be safely deallocated after the function returns

 Delete receiver slot.

 Disconnects, unbinds, and removes all slot interfaces and removes the slot.
-All associated connections to remote nodes are properly terminated.
+All associated connections to remote peers are properly terminated.

 After unlinking the slot, it can be re-created again by re-using slot index.